Heavy quark potential and LQCD based quark condensate at finite magnetic field: Conclusions

 \section{Conclusions}

-We have revisited the medium modified heavy quark potential which is the sum of both Coulombic and string terms and obtain its the real and imaginary part.
+We have revisited the medium modified heavy quark potential at finite magnetic field.
 This is done by obtaining the real and imaginary parts of the resummed gluon propagator, which in turn gives the real and imaginary parts of the dielectric permittivity.
-A temperature and magnetic field dependent Debye mass, capturing the information of inverse magnetic catalysis, is enerting into the gluon propagator.
+A temperature and magnetic field dependent Debye mass, capturing the information of inverse magnetic catalysis, is entering into the gluon propagator.
 Now the real and imaginary parts of the dielectric permittivity will be used to evaluate the real and imaginary parts of the complex heavy quark potential.
+We notice that the Debye screening mass increases with temperature and magnetic field, so Debye exponential part of real part of potential become more dominant, which interpret more screening and favoring the dissociation process.
 With respect to earlier works, present work has incorporated two new ingredients - inverse magnetic catalysis information and all Landau level summations.

 The real part of the potential is used in the time-independent Schr\"odinger equation for the radial wave function to obtain the binding energy of heavy quarkonia, whereas the imaginary part is used to calculate the thermal width.
-We observe that the binding energies of $J/\psi$ and $\Upsilon$ is decreasing as the temperature and magnetic field both are increasing.
-We also found that binding energy in absence of magnetic field is greater than the binding energy in presence of magnetic field.
-This is because in the presence of magnetic field, real-part of the potential becomes more screened as compared to one in absence of magnetic field.
+We observe that the binding energies of $J/\psi$ and $\Upsilon$ are decreasing and their thermal widths are increasing as the temperature and magnetic field both are increasing.
+These decreasing of binding energy and increasing of thermal width of heavy quarkonia will push its dissociation probability.
+By plotting the twice of binding energy along with the thermal width, one can obtain the dissociation temperature as a point of their intersection.
+We noticed that dissociation temperature of heavy quarkonia can be reduced due to magnetic field.

-Finally we have plotted the twice of binding energy along with the thermal width and obtain the dissociation temperature as a point of their intersection.
-We find that the thermal width is increasing with the increase in magnetic field.
-Also we can observe that the width for the $J/\psi$ is much larger than the $\Upsilon$.
-We can observed that the dissociation temperatures become slightly higher in the absence of magnetic field as compared to the presence of magnetic field